ParallelWindfarms/cylinder/lit/paranoodles.md

 >
 > In the Parareal iteration, the computationally expensive evaluation of $\mathcal{F}(y^k_j, t_j, t_{j+1})$ can be performed in parallel on $P$ processing units.
 By contrast, the dependency of $y^{k+1}_{j+1}$ on $\mathcal{G}(y^{k+1}_j, t_j, t_{j+1})$ means that the coarse correction has to be computed in serial order.

+Don't get blinded by the details of the algorithm.
+After all, everything boils down to an update equation that uses a state vector $y$ to calculate the state at the immediately next future step (in the same fashion as equation +@eq:euler-method did).
 The core equation translates to:

 ``` {.python #parareal-core}
 y_n[i] = coarse(y_n[i-1], t[i-1], t[i]) \